drvinceknight/pfm/_sources/building-tools/07-testing/how/main.md

 ## How to write a test file?

-To write tests assertion statement can be put in to a file separate to the code in functions.
+To write tests assertion statements should be put in to a file separate to the code in functions.

 For example, if the `dice.py` file contained: